 The pattern contains instructions to make this quilt as a large quilt (63″x72″) but also includes basic cutting instructions if you want to modify your quilt to be a medium size (42″x48″) or small size (21″x24”).

-You can use the scraps you trim from the fabrics to piece a gorgeous back, too – it’s a chance to practice your improv quilting.
+Once you’ve finished your cross quilt, you can use the scraps you trim from the fabrics to piece a gorgeous back, too – it’s a chance to practice your improv quilting.
 I saved all my scrap pieces, then we randomly pieced them together around a large orange section of fabric (thanks to my mother-in-law who was visiting in town and helped me get this done in time!).

 Thank you to all of you who have shared your beautiful work!